quileso/ProjectSE/README.md

-This reposintoy is in requiuemtn for the final software project.
+This repository is in requirement for the final software project.

 This code is designed to create a game called Wandering in the Woods.